Cation-DNA outer sphere coordination in DNA polymorphism: Counterion-DNA coordination in the A- and C- complexes

 In water, divalent ions Cu$^{2+}$, Zn$^{2+}$, Mn$^{2+}$, and Ca$^{2+}$ cause not the transition of DNA to the A form, but condensation of DNA into particles of about 40~nm in size \cite{2005-DNA-Mg-phosphate-groups-compaction-Blagoi}.
 With increasing salt concentration, these ions fill the ionophores of the major groove (especially N7-Dir), and then bind different duplexes - instead of filling ionophores P-cross and converting DNA to the A form.
 Magnesium ions, which do not bind to ionophore N7-Dir due to their strong bond with their solvation shell, cannot provide sufficient neutralization of DNA charges and do not cause the DNA condensation \cite{2005-DNA-Mg-phosphate-groups-compaction-Blagoi}.
 The absence of the transition to the A form in this case is explained by insufficient electrostatic energy of the interaction between divalent ions and DNA phosphates in a too polar solvent.
 For the ions, it is more advantageous to remain in water, which reduces the free energy due to entropy.

 The presence of metal ions in direct contact with the major groove (ionophores N7-Dir and O6-Dir) is better documented than in ionophore P-cross because of the lower ion mobility in these ionophores and because these ionophores also function in the B form, which is studied more often than the A form.
 In both ionophores N7-Dir and O6-Dir, Tl$^+$ ions were detected \cite{2001-Xray-ions-in-grooves-B-DNA}.
 In ionophore O6-Dir, even Na$^+$ ions were found, both in native DNA (PDB: 1ZF6 and 1ZF9 \cite{2005-A-sequences}) and in DNA complexed with proteins (PDB: 7L35, 3G0R and 4RPX).
 In ionophore N7-Dir, a large number of ions misidentified as Mg$^{2+}$ have also been reported \cite{2016-Xray-Mg-only-phosphates}.
 The cases of outer sphere coordination of ions by ionophore Maj-Slv observed in our simulations were also found experimentally in the A-DNA: for the ions Mg$^{2+}$ \cite{2000-Mg-A-DNA-X-ray} and Ca$^{2+}$ (PDB: 1ZFA, \cite{2005-A-sequences}).
+The binding of magnesium ions to RNA molecules is much better known, including in the ribosome.
+Both inner and outer sphere coordination by atoms (G)N7 and (G)O6, as well as by phosphate oxygen atoms, are reported \cite{2011-ions-binding-RNA-Auffinger}.